-About Your Wisdom Teeth
+Wisdom Teeth Removal

 Your wisdom teeth are latecomers; they usually erupt between the ages of 17 and 25.
 It is important to visit your dentist when your wisdom teeth begin to develop so that he or she can spot any potential problems before they occur.
 Our surgeons recommend wisdom teeth removal at a younger age (teen years) because the roots have not fully formed and the jawbone surrounding wisdom teeth is less dense.
 Younger patients experience fewer difficulties and usually recover more quickly than adult patients.
-Click here to see the development of wisdom teeth.

 - Partially blocked (impacted) wisdom teeth provide openings for bacteria to grow.
 Because it is difficult to clean this area, bacterial growth often leads to tooth decay, serious gum disease and infection.